 5. Consultations

-5.1 Interested parties (both objectors to the planning application and statutory consultees) have been invited to submit representations in terms of the Notice of Review.
-This process in ongoing.
+5.1 Interested parties (both objectors to the planning application and statutory consultees) were invited to submit representations in terms of the Notice of Review.
+No such representations have been received.

 6. Conclusion

-6.1 The Local Review Body is invited to consider the requirements for a site inspection.
+6.1 The Local Review Body is invited to consider the Notice of Review, including any further procedures which may be required prior to determination.

+Elva Murray

 ELMA MURRAY Chief Executive

-Elva Murray

-Reference:
+Reference :